ikoote1/My-enumerable/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for the good work and data provided..
+I would like to thank microverse for the good work and data provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>